ResponsiveMenu/Responsive-Menu/readme.txt

 * Added ability to have the menu automatically opened on page load - Pro Only
 * Added ability to use keyboard shortcuts to close the menu - Pro Only
 * Added ability to use keyboard shortcuts to open the menu - Pro Only
+* Improve selection of menu items by menu item drop-down selection rather than by ID - Pro Only
+* Bug fixes

 = 3.1.4 (10th June 2017) =
 * **Requires PHP 5.4**